Picture this: you're a 3D motion designer with a project deadline looming.

 Once you set a shot's deadline, you can see it on the timeline.
 And if you set a date range you can block out the days you'll be working on it to make sure you hit the project deadline.

-If you're interested in using my Notion template, let me know, and I'll be happy to share it with you.
+If you're interested in using my Notion template, you can download it here:

 Todoist: Your Tasks and Schedule